 There are also standout brews on tap in Kirrawee at Shark Island Brewery, named after the surf break off the point of Cronulla: try Shark Island Lager, a good German-style beer, or the Greenhills Summer Ale, a grassy blend of Australian hops.

-Complete the trifecta of your craft beer crawl at Sunday Road Brewing where you can taste award winning brews, Enigma and Blackwoods.
-There is always a great line up of food trucks.
-Sunday Road is open from Thursday to Sunday.
+Continue your craft beer crawl at Sunday Road Brewing where you can taste award winning brews, Enigma and Blackwoods - the new Hazy IPA is also just out of the tanks .
+There is always a great line up of food trucks and is open from Thursday to Sunday.

 Cronulla's newest venture is The Pines, a warmly outfitted restaurant with plush seating and an airy bar and dining room down by the sea.
 Executive chef James Metcalfe (who has worked at two-hatted restaurants in Sydney and Michelin-starred restaurants in London) is working alongside seasoned sommelier Chris Hoy (ex-Rockpool) on the beverages.
-Opt for the set Food with Friends menu ($75 pp or $155 pp with six matching wines), which comprises a succession of carefully composed dishes such as leek and parmesan croquette with charcoal mayonnaise, a salad of pickled beetroot and burrata, and squid ink risotto, all of which bring a truly unique and special experience.
+Opt for the set Food with Friends menu ($75 pp or $155 pp with six matching wines), which comprises a succession of carefully composed dishes such as leek and parmesan croquette with charcoal mayonnaise, a salad of pickled beetroot and burrata.

 Alphabet St - Betel leaf with tea-smoked trout and tomato relish; fish floss, sweet pork, green mango and nahm jim; steamed whole fish with a lime and chilli broth.
 These are a few of the dishes that are guaranteed to provide first-timers with a sensory overload at Alphabet St. The contemporary Thai diner serves culinary treasures from Thailand and beyond: it's loud, insanely popular and -- insert eye roll emoji -- no you can't rock up without a booking as -- like sister restaurant Giro Osteria two doors down -- it's one of Cronulla's best restaurants.
 Sip on an apple martini and enjoy the entertaining spectacle of the neoprene-clad surfers thumping past like extras from Puberty Blues.